asehmi/Data-Science-Meetup-Oxford/StreamlitComponent/README.md

 The component implementation is in `/pages/streamlit` and similar to the one described in `Streamlit Component-template`, reference 2, with some extras motivated by the `ReactPlayer integration` in reference 3.

-The component UI displays its state, and provides six button actions to update the state: incrementing a click counter, invoking the API endpoint directly (with and without authentication), and invoking the API by delegating the responsibility to the host using the `OnActionRequest` event (with and without authentication).
-To get delegated web response data back into the component, the rerun hack is used.
+The component UI is minimal and simply displays the user's authentication status.
+It's primary job is to listen for `window.localstorage` changes in an authentication `jwt` token, and send these as `OnStatusUpdate` events to the Streamlit host application, which can act accordingly to authenticate the user.
+The component has a minimal `handle_event()` implementation that stores the token in `SessionState` which is accessible application-wide.
+The event handler uses `report_event()` to print output to the console.
+Change this to suit your needs.

+If the Streamlit app needs to make authenticated API calls, it uses the session state token to do so.
+Session state ensures the token survives script reruns and isolates different user sessions from each other.

 Authentication is provided using Auth0's identity provider integration for Next.js.
-The Auth0 login screen is presented by the component and displayed in a Streamlit component iframe.
-The JWT authentication token is saved in local storage by the auth implementation, and because it's running on the same domain as the component front end, the front end app can use it to make authenticated API calls.
+The Auth0 login screen is presented in a Streamlit component iframe.
+The `jwt` authentication token state is saved in local storage by the component auth implementation.
+The component listener notifies the host with this information.
+The component app can use the `jwt` to make authenticated remote API calls.

 I didn't create a nice wrapper to manage local storage (or indeed use a fancy js library).
 My requirement is modest and the native browser `window.localstorage` API is sufficient.

-The stored token is passed to the Streamlit component host application using `Streamlit.setComponentValue()`, and stored in Streamlit's session using `SessionState`.
-If the Streamlit app needs to make authenticated API calls, it uses this token to do so.
-Session state ensures the token survives script reruns and is isolates different user sessions from each other.
+The stored token is passed to the Streamlit component host application using `Streamlit.setComponentValue()`.

-To run the frontend homepage in isolation, go to [http://localhost:3001](http://localhost:3001).
+To run the front end homepage in isolation, go to [http://localhost:3001](http://localhost:3001).
+Toggle the `SHOW_UI` flag in `AuthApp.js` first!

 More details [below](#authenticated-component-app).

 **Note**, to get `streamlit-component-lib` to work in Next.js, I had to use the Next.js transpiler module.
 See, `next.config.js`.
-If you figure out how to avoid this, _please let me know_ as dubugging is hellish on transpiled code!!
+If you figure out how to avoid this, _please let me know_ as debugging is hellish on transpiled code!!

 ## [3] Flask server hosting API endpoint

 The Flask server provides a couple of very simple API endpoints, `/api/ping` (public) and `/api/pong` (protected).
 They return a timestamped json object.
-To deal with potential CORS issues, an `@app.after_request` decorator adds the necessary response headers to allow the repsonse to propagate into the Next.js/React component which, in turn, updates its state and passes it to the Streamlit host through an `OnStatusUpdate` event.
-The Streamlit app event handler reports the event data returned by the API calls.
+To deal with potential CORS issues, an `@app.after_request` decorator adds the necessary response headers to allow the repsonse to propagate into the Next.js/React component.
+You can easily write component code to pass an `OnActionRequest` event with `WebRequest` action and auth_kind `'BEARER'` to delegate an authenticated API call to the host, or  code the web request in your Streamlit app.

-The supplied implementation, doesn't fully authenticate `/api/pong` but merely checks for the presence of an `Authorization: Bearer <token>` header.
+The Flask server implementation doesn't fully authenticate `/api/pong` and merely checks for the presence of an `Authorization: Bearer <token>` header.
 (Sorry, didn't want to include a full blown authenticated Flask app with this example.
 You'll have enough to get going.)

 ## Starting the application